antonio-morales/Fuzzing101/Exercise 7/Readme.md

 ### Fix the issues

-The last step of the exercise is to fix both bugs.
-Rebuild your target after the fixes and check that your PoCs don't crash the program anymore.
+The last step of the exercise is to fix the bug.
+Rebuild your target after the fix and check that your PoC doesn't crash the program anymore.
 This last part is left as an exercise for the student.

   <details>
   <summary>Solution inside</summary>